-Children have the opportunity to access whole class specialist teaching, delivered by a member of Lincolnshire Music Service.
+Children in Year 4 benefit from whole class specialist teaching, delivered by a member of Lincolnshire Music Service.
 These lessons allow children the opportunity to learn to play an instrument as part of an ensemble and to engender a love of music learning.
 Throughout the sessions the interrelated elements of music are developed.